Hachi is a cross between a Rottweiler and a Saint Bernard so he is a very intelligent dog.

 These dogs can be used in many situations and with all types of people, male, female, young and old.

 In the case of children, the dogs assist the parents in providing night time alert coverage.
-The parents must test multiple times during the night, and the dogs support the oversight beyond that testing.

 Living alone is scary when you have this disease and the dog provides the support to make it manageable.